 A box grater that actually gets used in its entirety.
 I use this one from OXO to grate cheese, ginger, julienne carrots, and thinly slice radishes.
 It’s a time saver in the kitchen and it stores neatly in itself too.
 This is my favorite thing to give as a gift.
 Tip: Hand wash this item for long-term care.

-OXO Good Grips Complete Grate & Slice Set, $29.95 on Amazon
+OXO Good Grips Complete Grate & Slice Set, $31.99 from Amazon

 8. Double-Sided Cutting Board